-- 1. The Office of Public Safety, Office of Human Resources, Office of Safety & Risk Management, and the employee's supervisor will be notified immediately of an exposure incident. - 2.
-The University Police Department will complete an Incident Report and forward the original to the Office of Human Resources and a copy to Office of Safety & Risk Management; - 3.
-Supervisor or the University Police Department will complete a First Report of Injury or Illness form and submit the original to Office of Human Resources and a copy to Office of Safety & Risk Management; - 4.
-The University Police Department will complete a Contaminated Sharps Injury Reporting form, if one was involved, and submit the original to the Office of Human Resource and a copy to Office of Safety & Risk Management; - 5.
-The Office of Human Resources and/or the Office of Safety & Risk Management will update the Incident Report Log; - 6.
-The Office of Human Resource and/or Office of Safety & Risk Management will update the Contaminated Sharps Injury Log; and - 7.
+- 1. The University Police Department, Office of Human Resources, Office of Safety & Risk Management, Biosafety Officer, and the employee's supervisor will be notified immediately of an exposure incident. - 2.
+The University Police Department will complete an Incident Report and forward the original to the Office of Human Resources, and copy the Office of Research and the Office of Safety & Risk Management; - 3.
+The employee, supervisor, or the University Police Department will complete a Workday Safety Worklet submission:: - 4.
+The Office of Human Resources will process any Workers Compensation claims in Origami; - 5.
+The University Police Department will complete a Contaminated Sharps Injury Reporting form, if one was involved, and submit the original to the Office of Human Resource and a copy to the Office of Research and the Office of Safety & Risk Management; - 6.
+The Office of Human Resources and/or the Office of Safety & Risk Management will update the Incident Report Log; - 7.
+The Office of Human Resource and/or Office of Safety & Risk Management will update the Contaminated Sharps Injury Log; and - 8.
+The Office of Research shall determine if the Texas A&M System Research Compliance Office (SRCO) shall be informed of the incident.
+The Incident shall be made aware to the SRCO when the incident was involved in teaching, research or testing. - 9.
 The Exposed employee will be referred for exposure testing.